This interview was originally published in our “Classical Issue”

 GC – Songs like Damaged or The Dying sound like you really enjoy playing rhythm now.

 RK – Well I do.
-Aside from what I told you earlier about when Steve was pointing out what I was doing wrong on my first record, since I started to sing, then I really understood what the guitar’s role was in the kind of music that I want to play.
+Aside from what I told you earlier about when Steve was pointing out what I was doing wrong on my first record since I started to sing, then I really understood what the guitar’s role was in the kind of music that I want to play.
 So I instinctively changed my approach on the guitar to make room for the fact that I’m singing.
 That was a big step for me that allowed me to have the understanding of what rhythm guitar really is.
 And it’s all related specifically to the type of music that I’m writing and playing.
 If I was playing in a flamenco trio, it would be a completely different thing.
 But everything that I’m saying is directly connected to what it is I do.

 GC – I remember when I listened to the Into The Black record and a couple of the songs didn’t even have solos, I realized “he’s really into what he’s singing about here.”

 RK – Oh yeah, and those choices are made out of necessity.
-Certain songs, a song like You Can’t Save Me, it’s so much about the lyric and the vocal performance.
-And a song like Till You Put Me Down is a freer, looser kind of thing, where the guitar solo becomes a huge part of the song because its conveying an additional emotion on top of what the vocal’s saying.
+Certain songs, a song like You Can’t Save Me, it’s so much about the lyrics and the vocal performance.
+And a song like Till You Put Me Down is a freer, looser kind of thing, where the guitar solo becomes a huge part of the song because it’s conveying an additional emotion on top of what the vocal’s saying.
 Whereas in You Can’t Save Me, it felt like a solo would distract from the message of the song so I didn’t think it was necessary to have it.

 GC – Gotcha.
 I’ll close very simply with: whenever I read an interview with Jeff Beck he’ll say that he always likes to keep an eye on whatever John McLaughlin’s doing.
-Similarly Eddie Van Halen used to talk about Allan Holdsworth quite a bit.
+Similarly, Eddie Van Halen used to talk about Allan Holdsworth quite a bit.

-In that vein, is there anyone , either someone older or current, that you like to check in on what they’re doing from time to time; not because they’ll influence you in some way, but because they always inspire you?
+In that vein, is there anyone, either someone older or current, that you like to check in on what they’re doing from time to time; not because they’ll influence you in some way, but because they always inspire you?

 RK – You know, I have to be honest.
 I am pretty out of the loop, so to speak, with what other people are doing.
 I don’t stay in tune, maybe I should; I just haven’t been.
 I don’t know why.
-There’s definitely players, someone in particular who, I was lucky enough to write a song with him that’s on one of my older records, is Doyle Bramhall.
+There are definitely players, someone in particular who, I was lucky enough to write a song with him that’s on one of my older records, is Doyle Bramhall.
 I really think he’s an amazing talent and a great player, singer, writer, so.

 There are guys that I like but I have to say recently I really haven’t been checking in on anybody and seeing what they’re up to.
-Uh..
-I probably should! (laughs) But honestly, I haven’t.
+Uh… I probably should! (laughs) But honestly, I haven’t.

 GC – There are articles online that say that you’re actually featured on fifty albums so far, so, I guess you don’t get to accomplish something like that if you’re busy checking everybody else out.